ibm-cloud-docs/vpc/about-contract.md

 ### The `workload` - `volumes` subsection
 {: #hpcr_contract_volumes}

+The `volumes` section needs to be provided in the contract only if a data volume is attached to the instance at the time of creation.
+The information provided in this section is used to mount the attached data volume (provided by the user) and is later encrypted using the "seed" provided in the `workload` and `env` sections.
+You can provide any path of your choice for the "mount" field.
+The path provided by the user is used internally to mount the data volume.
+The mount path provided in the contract must match the path provided under the volumes section of the `docker-compose.yaml` file, so that all the data associated with the container workload is stored in this data volume.

 The `volumes` subsection has support for auto encryption of the data volume that uses user-provided keys (seeds).
-If a data volume has been attached to the {{site.data.keyword.hpvs}} for VPC instance, it is encrypted automatically, if the customer keys are provided as part of the user-data contract.
-These keys can be provided in the contract through the "seed" field in the "volumes" subsections of the contract.
-If a data volume is attached to the {{site.data.keyword.hpvs}} for VPC instance, it is automatically encrypted, if the user keys are provided as part of the contract.
+If a data volume has been attached to the instance, it is encrypted automatically, if the customer keys are provided as part of the contract.
 These keys can be provided in the contract through the "seed" field in the `volumes` subsections of the contract.
 The keys (or seeds) are captured in the contract from both the workload and the deployer persona.
 Thus two seeds must be provided, one through the `workload` section and the other through the `env` section.
 These two seeds provided as input are internally converted to UTF8 sequences and then concatenated.
 Later, the hash (SHA256) of the concatenated sequence is computed as a hexdigest, which is used as the LUKS passphrase to encrypt the data volume.
 You can use the following command to validate the hexdigest:
 ```buildoutcfg
 echo -n "seed1seed2" | sha256sum
 ```
 {: pre}

-Here you can learn how the 'seed' can be provided in the workload section of the contract.
+Here you can learn how the "seed" can be provided in the workload section of the contract.
 For more information about how the "seed" input can be provided through the `env` section, see [The `env` section](#hpcr_contract_env).
 It is mandatory to provide both the seeds for encryption.
 Encryption fails if only one of the seeds is provided instance shuts down.

 The following snippet is an example for the volumes section:
 ```yaml